Rolette County, North Dakota: Politics

-Due to its Native American majority population, Rolette County voters are historically Democratic, more consistently so than other such counties in North Dakota.
+Due to its Native American majority population, Rolette County voters are historically Democratic, and it is one of the most consistently Democratic counties in North Dakota.
 Since 1928 the only Republican to carry the county was Dwight D. Eisenhower in 1952.
 It was the only county in the state to support George McGovern in 1972 and is additionally the only North Dakota county to have supported Jimmy Carter in 1980.
 In each of the five presidential elections from 1996 to 2012, the Democratic candidate received over 60% of the vote, with Barack Obama winning 75.1% in 2008 and 74.0% in 2012.
-In 2016, Democratic candidate Hillary Clinton received 57.3% of the county's votes, one of the two North Dakota counties that she carried.
+In 2016, Democratic candidate Hillary Clinton received 55.9% of the county's votes, one of the two North Dakota counties that she carried.